BLavery/STM32F030F4P6-Arduino/README.md

 1. You must install the STM32 core (official) board support from here: https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls
    If you have an earlier version than 1.4, then upgrade it to 1.4.
-(1.4 is current as at this date 7 Nov.)
+(1.4 is current as at this date 7 Nov 2018.)

 2. Find your install location for the STM32 package (mine on Mint was /opt/Arduino1.8.5/portable/packages/STM32/hardware/STM32/1.4.0/ but yours will be doubtless a bit different.
 Hunt for a bunch of "variant.h" files and then check